 - A. Prior to the recording of the approved plan in the Cumberland County Registry of Deeds and at least five (5) days prior to commencing construction of required improvements, the subdivider or builder shall: - 1.
-Notify the Town Engineer in writing of the time when (s)he proposes to commence construction of such improvements, so that the Engineer can schedule a preconstruction meeting and arrange for inspections to assure that all municipal specifications, requirements, and conditions of approval are met during the construction of required improvements, and to assure the satisfactory completion of improvements and utilities required by the Board. - 2.
+Notify the Town's Peer Review Engineer in writing of the time when the developer proposes to commence construction of such improvements, so that the Engineer can schedule a preconstruction meeting and arrange for inspections to assure that all municipal specifications, requirements, and conditions of approval are met during the construction of required improvements, and to ensure the satisfactory completion of improvements and utilities required by the Board. - 2.
 Deposit with the Town an inspection fee in the amount of two percent (2%) of the estimated costs of the required improvements.
 If, upon satisfactory completion of construction and cleanup, there are funds remaining, the surplus shall be refunded to the subdivider or builder as appropriate. - B. No construction of site improvements, including clearing and grubbing, shall be started until a preconstruction meeting is held.
-The Town Engineer shall hold the preconstruction meeting with the applicant and his/her contractor to review the construction process, conditions of approval, and procedures for inspection of any improvements.
-This meeting shall include the Town's inspecting engineer, Public Works Director, and road foreman. - C. The Town Engineer or other engineer hired by the Town shall inspect any road construction and other improvements at appropriate points in the construction.
+The Town's Peer Review Engineer should hold the preconstruction meeting with the applicant and their contractor to review the construction process, conditions of approval, and procedures for inspection of any improvements.
+This meeting shall include the Town's Peer Review Engineer and the Director of Public Works.. - C. The Town's Peer Review Engineer shall inspect any road construction and other improvements at appropriate points in the construction.
 At a minimum, an inspection shall be conducted at the following times: - 1.
 Upon completion of the clearing and grubbing - 2.
 Upon completion of the excavation of the roadway - 3.
 During the installation of drainage improvements and structures - 4.
 Upon installation of the road subbase - 5.
 Prior to the installation of any paving or other improvements - 6.
 During the paving of the road - 7.
 Upon the completion of the improvements - 8.
 Following loaming and seeding and cleanup